-Corp Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+Corp Corporate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 5 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; ☐ and we have disclosed the evaluation process referred to in paragraph (a) at: set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and whether a performance evaluation was undertaken for the reporting period in accordance with that process at:
+Our reasons for not doing so are: 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; ☐ and we have disclosed the evaluation process referred to in paragraph (a) at: set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and whether a performance evaluation was undertaken for the reporting period in accordance with that process at:

-Corpora Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+Corporal Corporate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 5 PRINCIP PRINCIPLE 2 - STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE ALUE 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee and throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. and we have disclosed a copy of the charter of the committee at: www.allianceairlines.com.au/investor-centre/corporate-governance and the information referred to in paragraphs (4) and (5) at: www.allianceairlines.com.au/investor-centre/FY2022 Annual Report set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership. and we have disclosed our board skills matrix at: www.allianceairlines.com.au/investor-centre/FY2022 Annual Report Set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. and we have disclosed the names of the directors considered by the board to be independent directors at: www.allianceairlines.com.au/investor-centre/FY2022 Annual Report and, where applicable, the information referred to in paragraph (b) at: www.allianceairlines.com.au/investor-centre/FY2022 Annual Report and the length of service of each director at: www.allianceairlines.com.au/investor-centre/FY2022 Annual Report □ set out in our Corporate Governance Statement
+Our reasons for not doing so are: PRINCIP PRINCIPLE 2 - STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE ALUE 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.
+Set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. □ set out in our Corporate Governance Statement